Will UK-France migrant swap deal stop the small boats?

 The government will also continue to work with other countries like Albania, Nigeria and Vietnam to take back nationals who have no right to stay.

-Britain and France will jointly monitor and fine-tune the 'one in, one out' scheme during the pilot phase which runs until June 2026 before taking a long-term decision.
+Britain and France will jointly monitor and fine-tune the "one in, one out" scheme during the pilot phase, which runs until June 2026, before taking a long-term decision.

 What's the wider background?

-The arrival of people on small boats has been an increasing headache for successive British governments since 2018.
-France has previously refused to take people back.
+The arrival of people on small boats has been a headache for successive British governments since late 2018.

 "This is something Britain has been chasing since 2021," said Mihnea Cuibus, a researcher with the Migration Observatory based at Oxford University.